telerik/xamarin-forms-docs/controls/pdfviewer/pdfviewer-text-selection.md

 >note The CustomSelectionMenuTemplate defined above is similar to the original SelectionMenu template, the only difference is the RadBorder CornerRadius as well as the Fill and TextColor of the SelectionMenu.

-Then, create a ViewModel class and define the GetSelectedTextCommand there:
+Then, create a ViewModel class and define the GetSelectedTextCommand there.
+Check how the selected text is retrieve through the **SelectionCommandContext**:

 <snippet id='pdfviewer-textselection-viewmodel' />